karlosos/frontend-interview-exercise/README.md

 1. Manage state with Redux
 1. Manage side effects with redux-saga

+### Technical decisions

+**File structure**: I've opted for grouping by file type and [avoided nesting](https://reactjs.org/docs/faq-structure.html) as it's relatively simple app.
+Later I would make folders for each container component, like `NetworkElementStep`, `OperationTypeStep`, `SummaryStep`.

+### Used tools

+- Node 14.16.1
+- React 17.0.2

 ## Development

 1. Install dependencies with `npm install`.
-1. Run desktop application with `npm run start` or react app with `npm run react-start`.
+1. Run application with `npm run start`.
 1. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Tests